 The stream identifiers are declared as macros in the stdio.h header.

 In the libc library there exist the functions that are used to write to each of the above streams.
-These are stream_usart_putchar writes a character at the USART stream stream_mssp_putchar writes a character at the MSSP stream putchar dummy function.
+These are putchar dummy function.
 This writes a character to a user specified manner.